 1 to 3 credits.
-Prerequisite: Permission on instructor.
-Lecture course or seminar on a topic or field of special interest, as determined by the instructor.
+Lecture course or seminar on a topic or field of special interest, as determined by the instructor

 ME 715 ADVANCED COMPOSITE MATERIALS

 (3-0) 3 credits.
 Prerequisite: Permission of instructor.
 Includes classification and mechanical behavior of composite materials, macro-mechanical behavior of lamina and laminates.
 Course emphasizes study of advanced composite laminates including failure theories, experimental methods, stresses, strains, and deformations.